 The next thing I did was I moved out of my pricey apartment.
 I won’t lie, it was a beautiful luxury building located in a great part of the city, convenient to everything.
-However, what I had learned over the year was that I worked so much that I was barely ever at home to justify all the money I was paying.
+However, with more employers now allowing remote work, there’s more flexibility to choosing less expensive, non-central housing.

 Step 4: Plan Ahead

 But I didn’t stop there, rent was the obvious money sucker, but there were other accomplices.
 Given that I was spending so much money on going out, I had to do something about that.
 Since I’m a social person, I still wanted to enjoy having a good time with friends and didn’t want to stop brunching.